 Day 10: Pushkar / Delhi

 After breakfast proceed to Delhi.
-On arrival, Delhi check in Hotel.
+On arrival, check in to hotel.
 Stay overnight at hotel in Delhi.

 Day 11: Delhi / Transfer to Airport